How the Illegal Pet Trade Endangers Primates

 The illegal pet trade has unfortunately developed an prosperous relationship with social media.
 Sites such as Facebook, Instagram and WhatsApp assist traffickers by helping connect them to customers, interact with other traffickers, advertise their “products”, and even receive payments.
 The ability to create closed and secretive groups on Facebook in particular help protect traffickers and keep them from getting caught.

 Facebook has policies in place which ban this illegal activity.
 However these rules rely heavily on Facebook enforcing those standards.
 It has been shown that the same algorithms that Facebook relies on to alert them of illegal activity also serves to connect traffickers.
 Additionally, traffickers often use code words to circumvent monitoring.
 When wildlife cybercrime is discovered, Facebooks’ practice of simply deleting the private group can erase potentially years of evidence that could be used to prosecute these traffickers.
 Due to privacy policies, social media platforms and law enforcement can not cooperate on these matters.

 Big tech giants such as Facebook and Google generate billions of dollars annually, and are more than capable of doing more to combat wildlife cybercrime.
-This year, Pan African Sanctuary Alliance is taking bold steps to hold these platforms accountable, but we need your help.
-PASA has launched a petition demanding that Google and Facebook stop enabling the illegal pet trade.
+PASA has taken bold steps to hold these platforms accountable by launching a petition demanding that Google and Facebook stop enabling the illegal pet trade.
 These tech giants need to make it easier for users to flag content that supports the pet trade, such as photos of “influencers” posing with exotic baby animals.
-Please sign the petition and support our mission to secure a safe future for African wildlife.
+With over 180,000 signatures gathered, this petition will pressure these platforms to make big changes.